Gnosis-MEP/Energy-Grid-Monitor/README.md

-# pyenergenie
+# Energy Grid Monitor
+This is a fork from: https://github.com/whaleygeek/pyenergenie but with a simple webserver API

-A python interface to the Energenie line of products
+A python interface to the Energenie line of products.

 https://energenie4u.co.uk/